Register now, pay later

 Sample Schedule

-Here’s a sample of what a week in the course could look like!
-Please keep in mind that students will progress at varying paces; this is a general outline of the key material and overall student experience.
+Here’s a sample of what a week in this course could look like.
+Keep in mind students will progress at varying paces, and this is meant to serve as an outline of key materials and the overall experience.

 Students will start the course by analyzing games and discussing game design concepts.
 They’ll build a 2D top-down arcade shooter game in Unity using provided templates.
 Then they’ll build a 2D platformer game that uses gravity in rigidbodies as well as colliders and tags.